fjarri-attic/oldi-hero-translation/en/002_book1-parodos.md

 "You did," Senior continues confidently, and the flashes wink from afar, bending and pulsing.
 "Only from a great love could Medusa have children such as Pegasus and Chrysaor the Golden Bow.
 You loved her, Blackmane!
 And that's why you came to hate Perseus with all his offspring!
 Perhaps, if Junior went today not to a woman of the Perseids, but to any other, you would..."

 "Don't be silly, Senior!
 I am far from personal accounts --- further than you think!
 Although I do not forget anything and do not forgive insults.
 But you, do you remember what a shock it was for the whole Family --- to learn that those like us can be killed permanently too?!
-That a Scavenger, trash, a Halfman, is capable of something none of the Family can do?!
+That a Scavenger, trash, a Half-Man, is capable of something none of the Family can do?!
 Do you remember that?!"

 "I remember," Senior replies dully.